TL;DR 70-80% of our clients are having their pianos serviced twice a year (every 6 months).

-In the situation where we have you on a 6-month schedule, and the piano has reached a great point of tuning stability, we can use your scheduled appointment for touch-up tuning, and allow the rest of the time for other services such as regulation and voicing.
+In the situation where we have you on a 6-month schedule, and the piano has reached a great point of tuning stability, we use your scheduled service appointment for touch-up tuning, and allow the rest of the time for other services such as regulation and voicing.

 For further reading on tuning and general maintenance, check out this article on PianoBuyer.com

-Sky Piano Services does not provide appraisals.
+Sky Piano Services, LLC does not provide appraisals.

 That being said, if you need an appraisal for insurance purposes, we work with a Certified Appraiser who is also a technician, though in another state.
 We come take pictures, evaluate the condition, touch, and tone, and write a report.
 This report is then sent to our Certified Appraiser, and they create a certified report which includes value for insurance purposes.

-If you want to do some of your own research for personal reasons, or to get an idea what to sell your piano for (or want to know if a piano you are looking at purchasing is priced well), please check out these resources from PianoBuyer.com :
+If you want to do some of your own research for personal reasons, or to get an idea what to sell your piano for (or want to know if a piano you are looking at purchasing is priced well), please check out these resources from PitanoBuyer.com :

 Colorado is a whole different beast when it comes to dryness.
 It gets dry, and stays dry.
 It is even dry in the summer, except during the rainy season.